 - Please have GMAT scores sent to Program Code: XVJ-BG-24 in addition to uploading the score report to your my.brocku.ca account.

-- Please have GRE scores sent to Institution Code: 6773 in additional to uploading the score report to your my.brocku.ca account.
+- Please have GRE scores sent to Institution Code: 6773, Department Code: 4201, in addition to uploading your Test Taker Score Report to your my.brocku.ca account.

 - Statement of interest